AlmaCookBook/AlmaCookBook.github.io/docs/first_steps.md

     - Otherwise [generate a new one](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
     - Then [add the ssh key to github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

+3. **The Alma fileshare**
+You can use file explorer on windows or the mac equivalent to access files in your scratch area of alma from:
+\\alma-fs\SCRATCH
+This allows you to move files between your local machine and Alma and do editting of files directly on Alma.
+If you prefer (or need to access home), there are various browser applications such as WinSCP for the file system.

 3. **Conda and Mamba**
 You should initialise mamba and conda in your shell profile.
 This will make sure that the conda and mamba commands are available in your shell.
 Instructions are here: [Conda and Mamba Initialise](conda/mamba-first.md)